-My work takes a critical view of sociopolitical and environmental issues from a feminist perspective, with a focus on abuse, abuse of power, and societal indoctrination and apathy, at the personal and political, local and global levels.
-I am interested in the psychological impact that people, and their actions, have on each other and their environment, past, present and future, and take a particular interest in various aspects of ‘gaze’ theory in relation to power dynamics.
-My practice is research based, multidisciplinary and my methodology is driven by concept.
+‘My work takes a critical view of sociopolitical and environmental issues, with a focus on abuse of power, societal indoctrination and apathy, at the personal and political, local and global levels.
+I am interested in the psychological impact that people, and their actions, have on each other and their environment, past, present and future, and take a particular interest in various aspects of ‘gaze’ theory in relation to power dynamics, and uncovering raw, hidden truths.
+My practice is research based, multidisciplinary and my methodology is driven by concept.’